Xubuntu/wiki.xubuntu.org/Installing.md

 installation itself works.

-Now, the Dev Team really needs to know this extremely valuable information - there are more details on the [Reporting Back back](https://wiki.xubuntu.org/qa/report) page, but for now please be aware that the way to give them this info is by reporting your install on the [Iso Tracker](http://iso.qa.ubuntu.com/)
+Now, the Dev Team really needs to know this extremely valuable information - there are more details on the [Reporting Back](https://wiki.xubuntu.org/qa/report) page, but for now please be aware that the way to give them this info is by reporting your install on the [Iso Tracker](http://iso.qa.ubuntu.com/)